livia23k/livia23k.github.io/_posts/tech/2023-12-2-18749-conceptreview.md

 ### Synchronous and Asynchronous System

-> Synchronous system using the same clock, which provide ordering ways, synchronization evaluation, faulty detection, and so on. (fault detection using the global clock)
+> Synchronous system using the same clock (the global clock), which provide ordering ways, synchronization evaluation, faulty detection, and so on. (fault detection using the global clock)
 >
 > Asynchronous system machines have their own clocks.
 They do their job at their own pace.
 Messages are not required to arrive or handled at the exactly same time but with a flexible time bound. (fault detection using heartbeats and timesouts)